neomatrixcode/Faker.jl/README.md

 ```
 ### Language support
 -----------------
-Generation of data in the formats of each language
+Data generation in the formats of each language
 ```julia
    Faker.language("es-MX")   - Espanish (Mexico)
 ```